twobitlabs/LeakInspector/README.md

 Objective-C:

 ```
-[LeakInspector watchRef:self];
+[LeakInspector watch:self];
 ```

 Swift:

 ```
-LeakInspector.watchRef(self)
+LeakInspector.watch(self)
 ```

 Leak Inspector keeps a weak reference to any objects it tracks and will check all registered controllers every 5 seconds.
 If it finds a controller that has not deallocated but has a null navigationController or parentController it will flag it as a possible leak.

-You may have legitimate cases in your app where you remove a controller but want to hang on to it, if so you'll need to NOT register that controller with Leak Inspector.
-Feel free to submit a pull request with an alternative solution for that issue if you run into it.
+You may have legitimate cases in your app where you remove a controller but want to hang on to it, have those controllers implement the empty *LeakInspectorIgnore* protocol.

 ### Watching any other kinds of object for memory leaks